mauriceling/nextbiopy/docs/DEVLOP/env_setup.rst

 Prequisites
 ===========

-Besides mentioned in :ref:`Prequisites for Installation <prequisites>`, extra packages are needed for development.
+Besides mentioned in :ref:`Prequisites for Installation <dependencies>`, extra packages are needed for development.

 **Syntax Checker (Linter)**